 Alas, the pen I used to mark paper pots faded.
 How do I “permanently” label tomatoes?

 There are special plant marking pens and "paint" pens that will not fade.
-Don't be fooled by the permanent markers such as Sharpies.
+Don't be fooled by the permanent markers such as ordinary Sharpies.
 They will fade in sunlight in about 6 weeks.
-If its really important that permanent labels be used, you can cut aluminum pie plates into strips 3 inches long by one half inch wide and use any sharp pointed object to inscribe a name into the metal.
+There is a line of sharpies available that are labelled Industrial that will last.
+If it is really important that permanent labels be used, you can cut aluminum pie plates into strips 3 inches long by one half inch wide and use any sharp pointed object to inscribe a name into the metal.
 Either bend it around a branch or place it on a stake near the plant.
+An ordinary lead pencil is useful if you have plastic plant marking strips.
+The lead will not fade and you can erase it to re-use the marker.
+Just be careful if you wipe the label while it is wet, you could also remove the pencil marks!

 When do I transplant my seedlings, I am in zone X?